 Environments

-This topic describes Environment entities that allow you to represent properties of the system being tested.
+This topic describes Environment entities, which allow you to represent properties of the system being tested.

 Testing environments

-Environment entities are generic entities that represent a resource, device, or venue.
-A common use of the Environment entity is to represent a testing environment upon which a defect was detected.
+An environment represents a resource, device, or venue.
+A common use an environment is to represent a testing environment upon which a defect was detected.

-In addition to the Environment entity, you can also use Environment tags to further identify the environment that you are testing, such as a browser or OS version.
+In addition to the environments, you can also use environment tags to further identify the environment that you are testing, such as a browser or OS version.
 Environment tags can be added to many entity types.
 For details, see Environment tags.

-The following table describes when to use each type:
+The following table describes when to use the Environment entity and the Environment tag:

-When you need to indicate the exact environment on which a test was run or a defect was detected.
-For example, if you want to analyze the root cause of a defect which was only detected in certain environments, you select the environments in the defect's Detected in Environment field.
+Use to indicate the exact environment on which a test was run or a defect was detected.
+For example, if you want to analyze the root cause of a defect that was only detected in certain environments, you select the environments in the defect's Detected in Environment field.

-Note: Environments are not unique attributes in the calculation of Last runs.
-Runs with different environments do not result in separate Last runs.
+Note: Environments are not unique attributes in the calculation of a test's last runs.
+Runs with different environments do not result in separate last runs.
+For details, see Last runs.

 Environment tags

-When you need to analyze coverage based on the tag.
-For example, if you are analyzing coverage by a specific browser, you should choose the environment tag for that browser.
+Use to analyze test coverage based on the tag.
+For example, if you are analyzing test coverage by a specific browser, choose the environment tag for that browser.
 In Grid view, you can filter the display by Environment tags.

-Note: Environment tags are one of the unique attributes of last runs.
-As a result, different environment tags generate separate Last runs.
+Note: Environment tags are one of the unique attributes of a test's last runs.
+As a result, different environment tags generate separate last runs.
 For details, see Last runs.

 In many cases, it is a good practice to use both indicators.
-For example, if a defect was detected on environment Lab1 using the Firefox browser, Environment tags may describe the browser, but they will not provide other details such as the client setup.
-For this information, use the Environment entity and specify Detected in environment: Lab1.
+For example, if a defect was detected on environment Lab1 using the Firefox browser, environment tags may describe the browser, but they will not provide other details, such as the client setup.
+To include this information, create an environment entity called Lab1 that contains all relevant details, and then in the defect, specify Detected in environment: Lab1.

 Back to top

-4. Select other options to make your environment unique, such as Environment tags, type, and stage type.
-Click Add.
+5. Select other options to make your environment unique, such as Environment tags, type, and stage type.

-Tip: Instruct testers to select the environment in which the defect was detected, in the Detected in environments field.
+Tip: Instruct testers to select the environment in which a defect was detected, in the Detected in environments field of the defect.
 For details, see Additional defect details.

 Back to top